SimonGiebenhain/MonoNPHM/README.md

 ### Demo Data

+You can download the demo data from [here](https://drive.google.com/drive/folders/1XHHabTt_IgYPmGZj0Gj1dyTm7dwyGEvb?usp=sharing) and move the conentens into the folder specified by `MONONPHM_DATA_TRACKING`.
+We provide 6 examples from the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset) alongside the preprocessing results.

 ### NPHM dataset

+Additionally, we provide an extension to the [NPHM Dataset](https://simongiebenhain.github.io/NPHM/), which now contains 488 people.
+To download the data, you will need to fill out the [Terms of Service](https://docs.google.com/forms/d/e/1FAIpQLScG9BhoHelqV6GnT-z9P2TsGTJ2x_FPHxdnne_RmlRkbYPPQQ/viewform).

 ### Model Checkpoints

+We provide pretrained models [here](https://drive.google.com/drive/folders/1shwQnL-TBI4vTsKVLOqyQ7B9rQcW9ozW?usp=sharing).
+Place the contents (both pretrained models) into `MONONPHM_EXPERIMENT_DIR`.

 ### MonoNPHM Test Data

-### Download Pretrained Model, Assets and Example Data

-You can find all necessary data here: `https://drive.google.com/drive/folders/1yZdQkkKwBJLeMIsCSAy7MeAkfJjZVD_H?usp=sharing` Please don't carelessly share the model checkpoint, since the latent codes from the dataset can reconstruct the faces up to a high level of detail.
+Our test data from the MonoNPHM paper can be downloaded, after agreeing to the Terms of Service [here](https://forms.gle/1EsV5Ezs68N1LYv66).

 ## 3. Usage